kratman/VibCI/README.md

 ```
 Here y is the cubic force constant.

-There are typically no analytic solutions for anharmonic oscillators, however,
+There are typically no exact analytic solutions for anharmonic oscillators,
-the energies can be calculated using perturbation theory or configuration
+however, the energies can be calculated using perturbation theory or
-interaction methodologies.
+configuration interaction methodologies.
+Perturbative methods do not require
+matrices, but have difficulty dealing with degenerate states and Fermi
+resonances.

-LOVCI input of the cubic Hamiltonian with a 5 quanta basis set is given by
+LOVCI input for the cubic Hamiltonian with a 5 quanta basis set is given by
 ```
 Basis: Product
 Broadening: Lorentzian 10.0 0.05 5000.0